Abellegese/ALS/README.md

 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

-The project is aims to create a Collaborative recommenders ystem to predict rating for movie lense dataset.
+The project is aims to create a Collaborative recommenders system to predict rating for movie lense dataset.
 The underlying technique of colaborative filter depend is Matrix factorization and ALS as a optimizer.
 It is the type of technique used for to work on sparse data.